cclearpartners/myi-docs/src/references/custom-parameters.md

 Identifies which custom report should handle this reporting block.

+### filterStyle

+Sets the look of the report's filters.
+Defaults to light, can also be primary.

 ### groupBy

 Override the groupBy set in listview.
 A comma-separated list of field API names.